+Please note that the Art Studio will be locked after class; you will be able to get keys from the entrance desk, sign up your entry time, return keys at desk; lock the studio after you leave.
 You will be assigned a shelf to store most of your works in progress.
-A standard set of drawing tools and sketchbooks will be distributed at the beginning of the course; loose, larger sheets will be at disposal as well as gouaches and other stationary and fine art materials.
+You will be given a standard set of drawing tools and sketchbooks; loose, larger sheets will be at disposal as well as color gouaches and other fine art materials.
 You should keep your working station neat.
-Several monographic and reference books will be at disposal in the Art Studio; you are invited to develop more extensive study on specific artists or artwork in the library.
+A number of monographic and reference books will be at disposal in the Art Studio; you are invited to develop more extensive study on specific artists or artwork in the Library.
 Work in progress and drawing assignments will be reviewed during class hours.
 Extra hours (2 to 3) to complete drawing assignments are expected.
-Visual samples and presentations on various topics and projects will be shown in class and posted on the weekly lessons Sakai as pdf sequences or PowerPoint.
+Digital presentations on each project will be shown in class and posted on Sakai or emailed at your luc.edu account.